Adventure: the maze and Giant's Stride rope swing

 With many children to entertain the Fox family planted an extensive maze and also installed a rotating rope swing.

-Please be aware that the maze and Giant's Stride rope swing will be closed until further notice.
+Please be aware that the Giant's Stride rope swing will be closed until further notice.

 Visitors to Glendurgan today are following in the footsteps of the Fox family when they enjoy both of these much-loved parts of Glendurgan.
 With the Giant's Stride put up in 1915 and the maze planted nearly a hundred years earlier in 1833, family entertainment has always been part of Glendurgan.